CanonicalLtd/maas-docs/en/index.md

 MAAS can act as a standalone PXE/preseed service or it can be integrated with other technologies.
-In particular, it is designed to work especially well with [Juju](https://jujucharms.com/docs/stable/about-juju), the service and model management service.
-It's a perfect arrangement: MAAS manages the machines and Juju manages the services running on those machines.
+In particular, it is designed to work especially well with [Juju][about-juju], the service and model management service.
+It's a perfect
+arrangement: MAAS manages the machines and Juju manages the services running on those machines.

 !!!
 Note: KVM guests can also act as MAAS nodes as long as they are set to boot from the network (PXE).